wobsoriano/vuetify-use-dialog/README.md

 > Confirming user choice is a good thing to do, it should also be easy to do.

-Simple confirmation dialog built on top of [Vuetify dialog](https://next.vuetifyjs.com/en/components/dialogs/).
+Simple confirmation dialog and snackbar composable built on top of [Vuetify](https://next.vuetifyjs.com).

 ## Installation